 The failure to abide by Section 53 of O. Reg.
 941 of the Act, constitutes professional misconduct under paragraph 72(2)(g) of O. Reg.
 941 of the Act.
-If in doubt, LEPs should affix the seal rather than withhold it (assuming the document being sealed was actually prepared or checked by the LEP).
-LEPs should decide whether it is appropriate to seal a document based on the policies and procedures outlined in the "Use of the Professional Engineer's Seal" guideline.
+If in doubt, LEPs should affix the seal rather than withhold it (assuming the document being sealed was actually prepared or checked by the LEP) and involves "engineering content" as defined in section 53(1) of Regulation 941.
+LEPs should decide whether it is appropriate to seal a document based on the policies and procedures outlined in the Use of the Professional Engineer's Seal guideline.